eunbaeAN/NiceBacteria/README.md

 - sample : Sample name.
 Remember that this name would be used when the output file is created.
 - runtype : You can choose one among four runtypes depending on your data sets.
-           "short-reads or long-reads or hybrid or assembled_fasta" (Attnetion, it's case-sensitive.
+           "short-reads, long-reads, hybrid or assembled_fasta"
+           (Attnetion, it's case-sensitive.
 You should write this word in the exactly same way.) short-reads : This takes only short paired-end reads as inputs.
 It will use the SPAdes as an assembler. long-reads : When you have only long single-end reads.
 This uses the Flye as an assembler. hybrid : When you have both short paired-end reads and long single-end reads.
 Unicycler is integrated for hybrid assembler. assembled_fasta : When you have a FASTA file which has been already assembled.
-This runtype skips the assembly and starts from the evalutation of genome assembly.
+This skips the assembly and starts from the evalutation of genome assembly.
 - r1 : short paired-end reads, forward for r1.
 - r2 : short paired-end reads, reverse for r2.
 - long_reads : long single-end reads.